ivan-zdravkov/laser-defender/README.md

 # Laser Defender
-Laser Defender is a 2D Unity game.
-Go play it at [laserdefender.unity-2d.zdravkov.dev](https://laserdefender.unity-2d.zdravkov.dev)
+A 2D Unity space-invaders type of a game, showcasing Unity's projectile system.